Skip to content

 5. You receive a delta.verified webhook

-PacSpace sends a webhook to your registered endpoint with the complete proof packet — including the proof hash, content hash, item hashes, and verification metadata.
+PacSpace sends a webhook to your registered endpoint with the complete proof packet — including the proof hash, content hash, and verification metadata.

 json